Major League Baseball Players Alumni Association: Legends for Youth Clinics

 The Legends for Youth Clinic Series teaches young ballplayers (ages 6 to 16) the fundamentals of the game in a multi-station format, and stresses the importance of education to help kids recognize they have the ability to make positive decisions.
 Since the program's inception, the Legends for Youth clinics have reached more than 150,000 children across the United States, Europe, Dominican Republic, Venezuela, Puerto Rico, Nicaragua, and the US Virgin Islands.

 Swing with the Legends Golf Series

-Created in 1984, the golf events have featured some of the greatest names in baseball history.
-Reaching more than 30 cities across the United States, the series raises funds for both local and national charities as well as the Alumni Association.
-These events are held at some of the premier golf courses around the nation and provide participants with time with retired baseball stars.
+Created in 1984, these charity golf events have featured many well-known baseball players.
+These golf events have raised more than $80 million for charities.

 Legends for Youth Dinner

 The Legends for Youth Dinner is the primary fundraiser for the MLBPAA's Legend for Youth Clinic Series.
-Established in 1999, the dinner recognizes former players' on- and off-field accomplishments along with their contributions to communities across the nation.
+Established in 1999, the dinner recognizes former players' on- and off-field accomplishments along with their contributions to their communities.
 Other awards given out at the dinner for current Major League players include the National and American League Pitcher and Player of the Year Awards, the Dick Schaap Memorial Player of the Year Award, and the Heart and Hustle Award.